majorkingleo/UselessPope-RemoteButton/README.md

 * Selected Board: uPesy ESP32 Wroom DevKit

 # What it does
-* There is Button that can be pushed
+* There is Button that can be pushed, this action will send a UDB message via WLAN to the connected network.
+* The server can send a message how the NEO Pixel LED should blink.

 # GPIOs
 * GPIO32 NeoPixel PWM 1